 Peter Stubbe Claimed He Was A Werewolf Serial Killer In 1589

-Stubbe's story is now considered to be a case of mental illness or perhaps clinical lycanthropy, a rare condition in which people believe they change into animals.
-However, Stubbe's tale should be taken with a large grain of salt: he confessed after have chunks of his flesh ripped out and having his limbs crushed.
-He was ultimately decapitated on Halloween 1598, and his body was burned at the stake.
+Stubbe's tale should be taken with a large grain of salt: he confessed after prolonged torture.
+He was ultimately decapitated on Halloween 1589, and his body was burned at the stake.

-In 1685, the people of Ansbach were angry and scared as their livestock was attacked by a wolf - and that was before it started killing people.
-The locals were convinced it was their dead mayor back to torment them by returning in wolf form.
+In 1685, the people of Ansbach were angry and scared as their livestock was attacked by a wolf - and that was before it started taking lives.
+The locals were convinced it was their deceased mayor back to torment them by returning in wolf form.

-The townspeople eventually killed the wolf.
+The townspeople eventually slew the wolf.
 They then dressed it as the mayor and put the carcass on display before moving it to a local museum.

-Hans The Werewolf Said He Was Bitten By The Devil In The 17th Century
+Hans The Werewolf Said He Was Bitten By A Man In Black

 Estonia held a number of werewolf trials in the 17th century, including that of Hans the Werewolf.
 Many accused werewolves claimed to have made a deal with the devil to gain their shapeshifting powers, but 18-year-old Hans said that a man in black had bitten him.
 He confessed that he had hunted as a werewolf for the past two years.

-Although Hans didn't claim to have made an actual pact with the devil, the court still considered him guilty of sorcery and sentenced him to death.
+Although Hans didn't claim to have made an actual pact with the devil, the court still considered him guilty of sorcery and sentenced him to be executed.